Center for International Earth Science Information Network (CIESIN) Columbia University

 WorkshopColumbia University, New York City

-Experts in remote sensing, demography, and the social sciences discussed the use of remote sensing data to detect and track urban and intra-urban features, systematically and globally.
+Experts in remote sensing, demography, and the social sciences will discuss the use of remote sensing data to detect and track urban and intra-urban features, systematically and globally.

 Sponsor: International Union for the Scientific Study of Population